-The first and foremost, is to obtain a waterproofing housing for the camera, that is, the inexpensive small point and shoot camera.
+The first and foremost is to obtain a waterproofing housing for the camera, that is, the inexpensive small point and shoot camera.
 Why?
-Because under water SLR camera maybe more expensive than the camera with housing.
+Because an underwater SLR camera may be more expensive than the camera with housing.
 Underwater cameras can fetch to around $150 and comes along with it some risks for you to take, hmmm, just like taking the bullets by your teeth.
-If you don’t want to be a risk taker why not settle for cheaper camera like the reliable Sony Powershot which is equipped with high end point and shoot and an underwater case to shield it.
+If you don’t want to be a risk-taker why not settle for the cheaper cameras like the reliable Sony Powershot which is equipped with the high-end point and shoot and an underwater case to shield it.

 Taking pictures underwater may give you some challenges to hurdle and conquer:

-First thing is avoid things under the water can pose any harm on you, like avoiding diving into the waters that is infested with sharks or deadly jellyfishes.
-Problems with lighting or even the lack of it also poses a major problem to you.
-To take pictures under water you are in dire need of light from the cameras flash or better perhaps from other source, to enable you to shoot for great photos
+First thing is to avoid things under the water that can pose any harm to you, like avoiding diving into the waters that are infested with sharks or deadly jellyfishes.
+Problems with lighting or even the lack of it also pose a major problem to you.
+To take pictures underwater you are in dire need of light from the cameras flash or better perhaps from another source, to enable you to shoot for great photos.

 Whilst shooting near the surface you need to adjust your camera setting to a small ISO speed, as you get deeper at around 30 to 40 feet, keep an eye with the shutter speed.
-At this depth the bottom light will be low, and if you begin with shutter speeds of 1 / 30, 1 / 15, or lower, the pictures taken are blurred, which can be unfortunate since you can only know the outcome once you already have printed copies of your pictures.
-For this reason it is wise to purchase a point and shoot underwater camera that is equipped with a low-noise at high ISO, which must be low.
+At this depth, the bottom light will below, and if you begin with shutter speeds of 1 / 30, 1 / 15, or lower, the pictures taken are blurred, which can be unfortunate since you can only know the outcome once you already have printed copies of your pictures.
+For this reason, it is wise to purchase a point and shoot an underwater camera that is equipped with a low-noise at high ISO, which must below.

 Here is a Brief guide for Buying Underwater Digital Cameras

-Underwater digital cameras are a exceptionally designed digital camera built for still and video photography to capture the nature’s bounty under the sea, like the dazzling corals, and the enchanting fishes that comes in groups, pairs or in solitary.
+Underwater digital cameras are an exceptionally designed digital camera built for still and video photography to capture nature’s bounty under the sea, like the dazzling corals, and the enchanting fishes that come in groups, pairs or in solitary.
 The underwater world is teeming and brimming with lots of wonderful and vibrant things to capture with your camera.
 The underwater digital camera permits you to get awesome and decent pictures that truly replicate the scenery that is filled with colorful and vibrant marine flora and fauna.
-Armed with a multi-function, color correction filter and macro lens, the underwater digital camera is cinched to give you splendid picture quality.
+Armed with a multi-function, color correction filter, and macro lens, the underwater digital camera is cinched to give you splendid picture quality.